amberlbailey/ecommerce-pattern-library/patterns/headers/README.md

-This header is used at the top left of the home page with the cart button beside it.
+This header is used at the top left of the home page with the cart beside it.